AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Abstract

 \section{Abstract}

-End-to-end autonomous driving has rapidly progressed, enabling joint perception and planning in complex environments.
-In the planning stage, state-of-the-art (SOTA) end-to-end autonomous driving models decouple planning into parallel lateral and longitudinal predictions.
-While effective, this parallel design can lead to i) coordination failures between the planned path and speed, and ii) underutilization of the drive path as a prior for longitudinal planning, thus redundantly encoding static information.
-To address this, we propose a novel cascaded framework that explicitly conditions longitudinal planning on the drive path, enabling coordinated and collision-aware lateral and longitudinal planning.
-Specifically, we introduce a path-conditioned formulation that explicitly incorporates the drive path into longitudinal planning.
-Building on this, the model predicts longitudinal displacements along the drive path rather than full 2D trajectory waypoints.
-This design simplifies longitudinal reasoning and more tightly couples it with lateral planning.
-Additionally, we introduce a planning-oriented data augmentation strategy that simulates rare safety-critical events, such as vehicle cut-ins, by adding agents and relabeling longitudinal targets to avoid collision.
-Evaluated on the challenging Bench2Drive benchmark, our method sets a new SOTA, achieving a driving score of 89.07 and a success rate of 73.18\%, demonstrating significantly improved coordination and safety.
-Visualizations are provided at \href{https://yanhaowu.github.io/AlignDrive/}{this webpage} \footnote{*:~Work done during internship at Horizon Robotics. \\ }
+Practical autonomous driving requires models that generalize by reasoning through spatial-temporal possibilities to exclude unsafe outcomes.
+While state-of-the-art (SOTA) methods use parallel planning architectures, they fail to explicitly couple speed decisions with agent behavior along the driving path, leading to suboptimal coordination.
+To address this, we propose a cascaded framework that transforms longitudinal planning from an independent prediction task into a path-conditioned reasoning process.
+On the model side, we introduce an anchor-based regression design that conditions longitudinal prediction on the lateral drive path, and reformulate longitudinal planning as 1D displacement prediction along the path.
+This reduces geometric uncertainty and sharpens the model's focus on interaction-driven dynamics.
+On the data side, we introduce a planning-oriented data augmentation strategy that simulates rare safety-critical events by programmatically inserting agents and relabeling longitudinal targets to enforce collision avoidance.
+Evaluated on the challenging Bench2Drive benchmark, our method achieves SOTA performance with a driving score of 89.07 and a success rate of 73.18\%, demonstrating significantly improved coordination and safety.
+Further evaluation on Fail2Drive confirms strong generalization to rare edge cases where parallel formulations typically fail. {Project page:} \href{https://yanhaowu.github.io/AlignDrive/}{https://yanhaowu.github.io/AlignDrive/} \footnote{*:~Work done during internship at Horizon Robotics. \textdagger: Corresponding author. }